AyushCodez/The-elite-ra-project/README.md

 You can run the game by running the command `python3 src/run_game.py`

-Remember to use python 3.7.x
+Remember, you need to use Python Interpreter version 3.7.x or above!

 ## What there is to see in the game